Keyword Analysis & Research: born

 https://dictionary.cambridge.org/dictionary/english/born

-Webto come out of a mother's body, and start to exist: She was born in 1950.
-See more. having started life in a particular way: The toll of babies born with AIDS is rising.
-Stevie Wonder …
+WEBto come out of a mother's body, and start to exist: She was born in 1950.
+See more. having started life in a particular way: be born with The toll of babies born with AIDS is rising. …

 -